TigerIsReal/ESP-Quiz/README.md

 - Questions can be added directly from .txt file.
 - Refined algorithm for question loading.
-- Fixed error in duplicating questions in single try.
+- Fixed error of duplicated questions in one single try.